 - What questions do you have?

-At the end of the interview, it’s important that you ask questions.
+Bonus tip: At the end of the interview, it’s important that you ask questions.
 It shows not only that you were prepared and listened thoroughly to your interviewer, but also that you are seriously interested in the firm.
-For more info on this, read our Top 12 Best Questions to Ask at the End of the Job Interview article.
+For more info on this, read our guide on the best Questions to Ask at the End of the Interview.

 Getting a good position at a law firm is not easy even if you have stellar credentials — but remember, your resume is credentials are only a small part of the whole process.
 You can make up for any perceived weakness on paper by making the strongest possible impression when you’re face-to-face with the partners.